friendly-bits/geoip-shell/Documentation/DETAILS.md

 - `-n`: disable persistence (reboot cron job won't be created so after system reboot, there will be no more geoip blocking - unless the autoupdate cron job kicks in).
 - `-o <true|false>`: Nobackup: `true` disables automatic backups of the ip sets and geoip config, `false` enables them.
 Backups are used both as a backup, and for persistence since ip lists are loaded from the backup at reboot.
 Installation with this option will avoid using permanent storage for the ip lists but will trigger ip lists re-fetch at reboot.
 This option is only useful for devices with very small storage size (backup of a dozen large ip lists takes around 0.5MB).
 Default is `true` for OpenWrt systems, `false` for all other systems.
 - `a <path>`: Data directory path.
 The data directory stores the backup and the status file.
 Defaults to `/tmp/geoip-shell-data` for OpenWrt, `/var/lib/geoip-shell` for other systems.
+- `-w <ipt|nft>`: specify the backend firewall management utility to use with geoip-shell. `ipt` for iptables, `nft` for nftables.
+Default is nftables if it is present in the system
 - `-k`: skip adding the geoip 'enable' rule.
 This can be used if you want to install and check the rules before commiting to actual geoip blocking.
 To enable blocking later, use the *manage script.
 - `-e`: create nftables sets with the 'performance' optimization policy (defaults to 'memory' policy to optimize for low memory consumption)